Benjol/SE-AutoReviewComments/README.md

 (See comments and answers below for details)

+**V1.3.3.3** - Hotfix release to adjust for change in Stack Exchange site code that broke this script.

+**V1.3.3.2** - Google Chrome Store realease bumped version number in 'official' release to be newer than the version under the user-contributed account.

+**V1.3.3.1** - First fully reviewed and approved Mozilla Add-Ons release.

 **V1.3.3** - 'Service' release to correct the auto-update script (which was 'broken' by having changed script location).
 Also now supports updating the minified version of the script.

 **V1.3.2** - New $MYUSERID$ placeholder from [Izzy][51], will be replaced with your user id for the current site.
 Also, under the covers this version contains all the scaffolding necessary for building browser extensions (hat-tip to Caleb and Oliver Salzburg who did all the heavy lifting)